 Created by medical professionals with expertise in vision and eye health, frontline staff and patients were involved in its design and testing.
 The tool provides a practical solution for all ward staff responsible for patient care.
 It is not intended to replace expert clinical assessment but, importantly, it can alert staff to potential concerns that can then be relayed to medical teams for further evaluation.

-The vision assessment tool is available to trusts and local health boards in England and Wales from Monday 23 January 2017.
+The vision assessment tool is available to trusts and local health boards in England and Wales.

 The look-out vision assessment tool was trialled by a number of NHS hospitals within the following trusts: